-- Every addict in the world has the chance to experience our message in his or her own language and culture and find the opportunity for a new way of life; - NA communities worldwide and NA World Services work together in a spirit of unity and cooperation to carry our message of recovery; - Narcotics Anonymous has universal recognition and respect as a viable program of recovery.
+- Every addict in the world has the chance to experience our message in his or her own language and culture and find the opportunity for a new way of life; - Every member, inspired by the gift of recovery, experiences spiritual growth and fulfillment through service; - NA service bodies worldwide work together in a spirit of unity and cooperation to support the groups in carrying our message of recovery; - Narcotics Anonymous has universal recognition and respect as a viable program of recovery.

-As our commonly held sense of the highest aspirations that set our course, our vision is our touchstone, our reference point, inspiring all that we do.
-Honesty, trust, and goodwill are the foundation of these ideals.
-In all our service efforts, we rely upon the guidance of a loving Higher Power.
+Honesty, trust, and goodwill are the foundation of our service efforts, all of which rely upon the guidance of a loving Higher Power.